 Under Nevada’s new Victims’ Bill of Rights, victims are supposed to get paid restitution before the state receives any of its fees, fines, etc. In short, victims get paid before the state does.
 (The Nevada Victims’ Bill of Rights was passed by voters in the 2018 midterm elections as Question 1.)

-Can victims receive extra compensation in Las Vegas, NV?
+6. Can victims receive additional compensation in Nevada?

 In some cases.
 The Nevada Victims of Crime Program (VOCP) specifically helps victims and families of deceased victims of violent crimes including: